redbonzai/todo-vue-spa/README.md

 - The user can mark a todo item as complete
 - The user can filter through their todo items ( all, complete, or active )
 - The user can remove all the completed todos with a simple click
 - The user can mark all the todos as completed with a simple click.
+- State managed by Vuex

 ## Get project
 ```bash